dejbug/dejbug.github.io/blog.md

 I was hoping to have more control of how PEX packaging and my shy (necro) comment https://github.com/pantsbuild/pex/issues/963 was answered rather quickly pointing me to a new, "additive" alternative https://github.com/pantsbuild/pex/releases/tag/v2.1.139 to my "subtractive" approach .
 Sweet!

+# Murrine

+Just peeked into the logs and was reminded that https://security.archlinux.org/package/gtk-engine-murrine was missing which https://www.gnupg.org/related_software/pinentry/index.html seems rather fond of.
+So I installed it.
+Looking forward to seeing the effects! https://en.wikipedia.org/wiki/Murrine

+Also found the https://kaosx.us/ project by chance.
+It sure uses all the right words.
+Let's keep an eye on it.

+# Shameful fact #1

+I was driven home from chess club last night and a song was playing on the radio.
+I never really listen to german radio nor do I own a television set so I must have grown rather susceptible to its occasional charms.
+Long story short, I've got Streisand's Woman in Love running in the background.
+Let's see how long until those particular receptors become saturated.
+Let's hope they aren't re-uptake inhibited.
+For the love of good music!

+## Radioactive Skies

+A propos good music.
+Please do support the folks in Boise: https://radioboise.org/ !
+They are doing wonderful things over there.

+Also throw a buck or two at https://somafm.com/ to keep it going.

+Remember gothicradio.com? https://web.archive.org/web/20230000000000*/http://gothicradio.com/ I wonder what those guys are doing now.
+Back then it was pretty much the only thing that had the power to please this queer old brain.
+It was a simpler time.
+A magical time.
+There seemed to be much harmony in a certain dissonance with life.
+Ah! was it not good to be young.
+Sitting quietly in my room, listening to gothicradio.com, reading stuff on textfiles.com and coding...., looking back I feel I've made the most of it.
+There were other things, of course, but this was at the core of that.
+Ah, but too much #nostalgia for the good old days may make a fashist out of you yet!

 # Digressions